Nasal Discharge (Rhinorrhoea)

 Testing for it can be difficult because of the small volume that is often present.
 Tests of glucose concentration used to be important but now assays for beta 2 transferrin are available.
 Localising the leak requires intrathecal fluorescein which can be seen to ooze into the nose from the site of the leak.
 CT scanning is usually performed as this may show the site of the leak and assists in surgical planning.

 A patient comes to you with nasal discharge...

 As always a history and examination will guide you.

 Is the discharge unilateral?
-If so this could be a foreign body, unilateral sinusitis or CSF leak.
+If so, this could be a foreign body, unilateral sinusitis or CSF leak.
 What is the discharge like?
 Is it thin, clear and worsened by bending down?
 If so, CSF leak is a possibility.
 If it is unilateral, mucous and coloured there is an infection in the nose or sinus.
-If the smell of the patient's nose is very bad suspect a foreign body (especially if it is a child) or dental disease causing unilateral sinusitis.
+If the patient's nose smells bad suspect a foreign body (especially if it is a child) or dental disease causing unilateral sinusitis.

-Of course, each of these diseases can be explore more fully by history taking.
+Of course, each of these diseases can be explored more fully by history taking.